joshlohx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 ## Question and Solution

-Please join me in executing the queries using PostgreSQL on [DB Fiddle](https://www.db-fiddle.com/f/rHJhRrXy5hbVBNJ6F6b9gJ/16).
-It would be great to work together on the questions!

-Additionally, I have also published this case study on [Medium](https://medium.com/analytics-vidhya/8-week-sql-challenge-case-study-3-foodie-fi-3d8497376ea9?sk=579afc01c30aa6149d85050f8a46ddef).

-If you have any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/katiehuangx/).

 ## 🎞️ A. Customer Journey

 Based off the 8 sample customers provided in the sample subscriptions table below, write a brief description about each customer’s onboarding journey.